subhrajitm/warrity-fullstack/api/README.md

 - Rate limiting
 - Helmet for HTTP headers
 - Input validation with Express Validator
-- HTTPS support with Nginx
 - Secure environment variable handling

 ## Monitoring and Logging

 - Winston logger for application logs
 - Morgan for HTTP request logging
-- PM2 for process management and monitoring
-- Docker logs for containerized deployment
 - Health check endpoints for monitoring

 ## Troubleshooting